-The Designated Agent or the appropriate Board or Commission shall require from the developer a surety or cash bond, irrevocable letter of credit, or other means of security acceptable to the Designated Agent prior to the issuance of any building permit for the construction of a development requiring a stormwater management facility.
+The Designated Agent shall require from the developer a surety or cash bond, irrevocable letter of credit, or other means of security acceptable to the Designated Agent prior to the issuance of any building permit for the construction of a development requiring a stormwater management facility.
 The amount of the security shall not be less than the total estimated construction cost of the stormwater management facility.
 The bond so required in this section shall include provisions relative to forfeiture for failure to complete work specified in the approved stormwater management plan, compliance with all of the provisions of this Bylaw and other applicable laws and regulations, and any time limitations.
-The bond shall not be fully released without a final inspection of the completed work by the Designated Agent, submission of "As-built" plans, and certification of completion by the Designated Agent of the stormwater management facilities being in compliance with the approved plan and the provisions of this Bylaw.
-As-built plans shall be provided no later than two (2) years after completion of construction projects.
+The bond shall not be fully released without a final inspection of the completed work by the Town Engineer, submission of "As-built" plans, and certification of completion by the Designated Agent of the stormwater management facilities being in compliance with the approved plan and the provisions of this Bylaw.